Jo21-hu/Bachelor-Thesis-Johannes-Reichold/README.md

 ## Results

-See the plot in the sub-level repository.
+See the plots in the file code_bachelor_thesis.ipynb in the repository.

 ## Project structure